Preview

 Output |

-for statement starts with 1 and should go upto 5.
-When value of i becomes 3, break statement would execute and control would come out of for statement.
+for statement starts with 11 and goes upto 15.
+When value of i becomes 13, break would execute and control would leave for statement hence nothing after 12 is displayed

 Output |